CodeYourFuture/curriculum/common-content/en/module/induction/version-control/index.md

 {{<note type="note" title="Commit hashes">}}
 Commits also have a **hash** associated with them.
 A **hash** is a long string of characters used to identify a particular commit.

-A typical hash will look like this: `fec6909d6de23c75e77960986a9b6a7aee7feec7` but you will often see them abbreviated to the first 7 characters like this: `fec6909`
+A typical hash will look like this: `fec6909d6de23c75e77960986a9b6a7aee7feec7` but you will often see them abbreviated to the first few characters like this: `fec6909`

 {{</note>}}